High School Students Creating Traveling COVID-19 Exhibit

 Strickler recruited 20 students from different backgrounds, ethnicities, interests and life experiences and tasked them with thinking about how to visually represent their experience during the last year.

-Each student will decorate a life-size silhouette of themselves with pictures that showcase what the pandemic has meant to them, what life has looked like for them.
+Each student has chosen images to decorate a life-size silhouette of themselves with pictures that showcase what the pandemic has meant to them, what life has looked like for them.

 “Kneading bread, making masks, reading a book, what their classroom looked like, preparing a meal, putting together a puzzle with family, holding your grandma’s hand,” Stickler said, whatever the pandemic looked like to them, Strickler has tasked students with filling in their silhouette with the visuals.